Table of Contents

 • Adjust the opacity of widgets

-The interface of our Scene editor enables you to individualize and structure your scene efficiently: Add new widgets with a few clicks and customize them to your liking—the following GIF shows you a setup example:
+The interface of our Scene Editor enables you to individualize and structure your scene efficiently.
+Add new widgets with a few clicks and customize them to your liking—as you can see below.

 After you have designed your scene to your liking, save it with the button on the top right.